tim-sas-kramp/jellyfin-webos/README.md

 # Jellyfin for webOS
 This is a small wrapper around the web interface provided by the server (https://github.com/jellyfin/jellyfin-web) so most of the development happens there.

+## Multi-user support.
+This fork is a semi-custom client.
+Which extends the wrapper to include multiple user authentication.
+It allows for parental control using a pincode on the accounts.
+As soon as the authentication is finished, behavior is identical to the default Jellyfin client.

 ## Download